The lab investigates high-level cognition, both at the behavioral and neural level. More specifically, we are interested in the following questions:

 You can find more information about these questions, and additional ones, on 'Research projects' page.
 You can also find all our papers on 'Publications' page.
 It's highly recommend that you go over them, to get a better idea of the type of questions we pursue and the way we do so.
 Most critical are the following: on consciousness, Mudrik, Faivre & Koch, 2014; Biderman & Mudrik, 2017; Gelbard-Sagiv et al., 2018.
 On contextual effects on perception: Mudrik, Lamy & Deouell, 2010

-All of our lab working protocols, as well as useful "How To" guides (such as EEG section and code conventions), could be found in our Lab Handbook, which is public on the OSF platform.
+All of our lab working protocols, as well as useful "How To" guides (such as EEG section and code conventions), can be found in our Lab Handbook, which is public on the OSF platform.
 You are welcome to visit and use the content.

-The lab includes postdoctoral fellows, PhD students, MA students, rotation students (Sagol MA/PhD students who spend 3 months in the lab), research workshop students (psychology/Sagol BA students who join the lab for a year, expected to contribute at least 2 hours per week to the lab), Sagol project students (BA students who work on a predefined project), research assistants, programmers and the lab manager.
+The lab includes postdoctoral fellows, PhD students, MA students, rotation students (Sagol MA/PhD students who spend 3 months in the lab), research workshop students (psychology/Sagol BA students who join the lab for a year, expected to contribute at least 2 hours per week to the lab), Sagol project students (BSc students who work on a predefined project), research assistants, programmers and the lab manager.
 So far, we had lab members from different fields; mostly from psychology and neuroscience, but also students who gained additional training in philosophy, computer science and linguistics.
-On the lab website, in ‘people’ you can find postdoctoral fellows, PhD students, MA students, programmers and lab manager.
+On the ‘people’ section you can find postdoctoral fellows, PhD students, MA students, programmers and lab manager.
 If you just joined the lab in one of these positions, please send the lab manager a picture and a short description of you (you can find examples there), so we could have you officially on board.

 First and foremost, to think.
 This means that you are ALWAYS welcome to ask questions, suggest new ideas, and doubt the things I (or anyone else) am saying.
 Thinking is always facilitated by reading and getting exposed to new ideas, so being in the lab also means that you should be reading papers (and sending interesting ones to the group) and keeping up with the literature.
 I also encourage you to devote the first 2-3 months to pure thinking – read a lot of papers and try to find the question/project that interests you most.
 Also take the time to go over the tutorials below.
 While reading papers, always ask “what do I think about these claims?” and “what is still unknown?”.
 This will help you find your way.
 I recommend Uri Alon’s paper “How to choose a good scientific paper” (2009, Molecular Cell).

 Second, to always be honest.
 If you find a bug in your code, if you don’t understand something, if you realize something is wrong – NEVER hide it.
 It is crucial that we all understand everyone makes mistakes, which is completely fine.
 What is utterly unacceptable is hiding your mistake.
-This has bearing not only on you, but on the integrity of the entire lab.
+This has a bearing not only on you, but on the integrity of the entire lab.
 It is much better to find our own mistakes than to have someone else find them.
 Honesty is a key value of the lab, and goes hand in hand with our commitment to good scientific practices.
 This is why we preregister all our studies (i.e., upload a file describing the hypotheses, methods (including sample size) and analyses online.
 We typically use the OSF platform to do so), share our data and results, and do our best to keep everything transparent.

 Third, to be nice.
 In my opinion, science is always better when conducted through collaboration and mutual help.
 So be a team player – help your other lab members (in coding, piloting experiments, or whatever else they ask [as long as it’s reasonable…]).
 Participating in lab meetings and giving feedback to others’ work and ideas is crucial.
 In addition, we always share our work with others – we have a “Common Resources” folder in which all our analysis codes are stored, together with explanatory files which describe the code and how to use it – for all current and future lab members.
 I expect everyone who develops a new method/code to save a copy there, together with the explanatory file.
 Aside from the actual findings we obtain, for me having a strong and collaborative group is a goal by its own right.
 And so we have social events as well as scientific ones, which are also important.
 Having a good lab atmosphere is incredibly important to ensure the quality of our scientific work (and to ensure we are also having fun in the process).

-Fourth, to be dedicated to your research.
+Fourth, be dedicated to your research.
 I won’t be nudging you to see it through – I completely trust every member of this lab to be responsible for their work and their data.
 Don’t give up when things don’t work – this is very typical in science, and I can tell you long stories about my own failures.
 Perseverance is highly important here.
 Dedication also means that you should be responsible for all lab equipment.
 Some of our systems are very expensive, or required a lot of care.
 Respect them.
 Make sure you know how to properly use the equipment.
 If you need guidance with equipment or software – don’t ever hesitate to ask for help from one of the senior lab-members who have the experience with the specific equipment.
 Be extra-careful with the EEG, eye tracker, VR and AR devices etc., but also with the lab’s computers.
 Don’t download illegal software etc. We trust you.